 By Bret Love & Mary Gabbett of Blue Ridge Mountains Travel Guide

-The Stone Spheres of Costa Rica are a puzzling archaeological mystery, with nothing more than educated guesses about how they were made or how they were used by the country’s ancient peoples.
+The Stone Spheres of Costa Rica are a puzzling archaeological mystery, with nothing more than educated guesses about how they were made or how the country’s ancient peoples used them.

-The perfectly round orbs were somehow carved from gabbro (rock formed by molten magma), and have been found buried with pottery dated back to 200 BC-600 AD, as well as with sculptures dated to 1000-1500 AD.
+The perfectly round orbs were somehow carved from gabbro (rock formed by molten magma) and have been found buried with pottery dated back to 200 BC-600 AD and with sculptures dated to 1000-1500 AD.
 But the indigenous Diquís culture vanished after the Spanish conquest in 1502, and their stone spheres were lost to history for more than 400 years.

 It’s truly a must-see site if you visit Costa Rica’s Puntarenas province.